timescale/docs/timescaledb/tutorials/analyze-nft-data/analyzing-nft-transactions.md

     schedule_interval => INTERVAL '1 day');
 ```

-When asking questions where daily aggregations can help with the answer, we will query the continuous aggregate,
+When you are asking questions where daily aggregations can help with the answer,
-rather than the raw data in the `nft_sales` hypertable.
+you can query the continuous aggregate, rather than the raw data in the `nft_sales`
+hypertable.
+This helps speed up the result.

 ## Simple queries

-We’ll start our analysis by asking simple questions about NFT sales that happened in 2021 and answering them using SQL queries.
+You can start your analysis by asking simple questions about NFT sales that
+happened in 2021 and answering them using SQL queries.
+Use these queries
-These queries are meant to serve as a starting point for your own analysis.
-Feel free to modify each query to analyze
+as a starting point for your own further analysis.
+You can modify each query
-the time-period, asset, collection or account you are curious about!
+to analyze the time-period, asset, collection, or account that you are curious about!

 Where possible, we include dashboard examples from Superset to serve as inspiration for creating your own
-dashboard which monitors and analyzes NFT sales using free, open-source tools!
+dashboard which monitors and analyzes NFT sales using free, open-source tools.
 You can find the code used to create each
 graph in the [NFT Starter Kit Github repo](https://github.com/timescale/nft-starter-kit).

 ### Collections with the highest sales volume
 Which collections have the highest volume of sales?
 Answering this is a great starting point for finding collections
 with assets that are frequently traded, which is important for buyers thinking about the resale value of their NFTs.
 If
-you buy an NFT in one of the collections below, chances are you’ll be able to find a buyer.
-In the query below, we
+you buy an NFT in one of the collections below, there is a good chance you'll be able to find a buyer.
+In this query, you
-order the collections by total volume of sales, but you could also order them by ETH volume instead.
+order the collections by total volume of sales, but you could also order them by ETH volume instead:

 ```sql
 /* Collections with the highest volume? */